 The four-cam V12 engine was neatly packaged under a clear Plexiglas cover with a basket handle rollover hoop attached to make it easily removed for quick access.
 The headlights also rested cleanly beneath Plexiglas covers.

-The new XJ13 featured aluminum bodywork fabricated by the Abbey Panels Company, located just down the road from Jaguar’s Coventry factory.
+The new vehicle featured aluminum bodywork fabricated by the Abbey Panels Company, located just down the road from the Coventry factory.
 One of the owners, Edward “Ted” Loades, had made the company famous for producing hand-made prototype car bodies for many British manufacturers.
-When the car’s aluminum bodywork needed to be fabricated, Jaguar chose Loades’ company for the task.
+When the vehicle’s aluminum bodywork needed to be fabricated, they chose Loades’ company for the task.

 The cockpit of the new XJ13 was designed without a roof.
 It featured two black vinyl bucket seats with vinyl bolsters and velour centers.
 Other cabin surfaces were painted aluminum.